 Despite many west german people consider east german technology as being poor, aged and poverty-driven, this device may even service as how to do it in the best way.
-After opening the device and checking it, it is obvious that the engineers were trying to do the best possible with devices and technology from the 50ies, at no cost.
+After opening the device and checking it, it is obvious that the engineers were trying to do the best possible with devices and technology from the 50ies, costs did not play any role.
 Everything inside the PG1 is build like being part of a Panzer.
 I mean a rugged military device.
 Build to last as long as possible, maybe forever,

 After opening case for first time